Antoni-Czaplicki/vulcan-for-hassio/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-View your vulcan latest grade and timetable as Home Assistant sensors and use it in automations.
+View your vulcan data as Home Assistant sensors and use it in automations.

 ## Get started
 To get started login as mobile app in Integrations page.
 In integration options you can select student and enable notifications.
 Actually only one student is supported.